 These cloud torrenting services cut through the noise and allow users to convert torrent links into a direct link.
-Combined with a VPN service, it’s virtually impossible for advertisers and hackers to monitor your online activity.
+Combined with a VPN service, advertisers and hackers can’t monitor your online activity.
 It works smoothly in countries and regions where the governments or ISPs limit torrent usage.

 Even in universities and workplaces that block peer-to-peer networking, cloud torrenting is the way around it.

 Bitport.io is one of the most popular choices when it comes to cloud torrent clients.
 It has a simple and intuitive UI and many streaming options.

 Users can stream files straight from their web browser on any PC, mobile device, smart TV, Apple TV, and Chromecast.
 Premium accounts offer more privacy options such as Secure Sockets Layer (SSL) protection, anti-virus scan, which is available only on Bitport.

 The free account gives users up to 2 GB of cloud storage but limits them to one download every 24 hours.
 Still, the speed can be unlimited, that means it takes Bitport a few seconds to download a 1 GB torrent.

 Torrenting requires taking specific security measures, such as using a VPN service.
 While it opens a whole new world of file-sharing, torrenting also makes users vulnerable to cyber-attacks.
 It’s always wise to err on the side of caution while torrenting.